jie019/jie019.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I’m Shijie Wang, a Ph.D. student at the School of Intelligence Science and Technology, Nanjing University, supervised by Prof. [Yuan Xiaotong](https://sites.google.com/site/xtyuan1980/).
+I am currently a Ph.D. student at the School of Intelligence Science and Technology, Nanjing University, supervised by Prof. [Yuan Xiaotong](https://sites.google.com/site/xtyuan1980/).
 Prior to this, I was a Master’s student at the Big Data Industry Research Institute, Shanxi University, supervised by Prof. [Yuhua Qian](http://dig.sxu.edu.cn/qyh/) and Associate Prof. [Xinyan Liang](https://xinyanliang.github.io/).
 My research focuses on:

 - Artificial Intelligence for Science, with a focus on meteorology
 - Signal Processing